Receive a free download on Management Education and the SDGs

 From Learner to Leader, the Power of a Mentorship Journey in Eurasia

-When Navruz Erkaev joined the PRME Global Students (PGS) Mentorship Programme as a mentee, he was searching for guidance on his research in sustainable development.
+When Navruz Erkaev joined the PRME Students Mentorship Programme as a mentee, he was searching for guidance on his research in sustainable development.
 What he found was a transformative experience that extended beyond academia and into leadership.
 Through the Programme, he connected with Frank Longo, an experienced mentor whose support would not only help him refine his research skills but also inspire a deeper commitment to sustainability and student empowerment.

-Frank, a seasoned academic and currently the Director of Impact with a passion for sustainability education, entered the PGS Mentorship Programme with a mission: to help students navigate their aspirations and turn ideas into action.
+Frank, a seasoned academic and currently the Director of Impact with a passion for sustainability education, entered the PRME Students Mentorship Programme with a mission: to help students navigate their aspirations and turn ideas into action.
 Having spent years working in experiential learning and witnessing firsthand the gap in sustainability awareness among business students, Frank saw mentorship as a powerful way to bridge this divide.
 When he met Navruz, he quickly realized the potential of his mentee.

 “Navruz wasn’t a novice [to sustainability work],” Frank recalled.
 “But when it came to research, he was still finding his way.
 I saw an opportunity to support his growth, and in turn, I learned a lot from him.”

 Under Frank’s mentorship, Navruz focused on developing a research paper on sustainability in Central Asia.
-Over the course of six weeks, they met regularly—sometimes across multiple time zones, as Frank traveled between New York, Brussels, and Barcelona, demonstrating his dedication to the programme.
+Over the course of six weeks, they met regularly—sometimes across multiple time zones, as Frank traveled between New York, Brussels, and Barcelona, demonstrating his dedication to the Programme.
 Through these sessions, Frank provided insights on research methodologies, critical thinking, and academic writing.
 The results were remarkable.
-Navruz’s research not only strengthened his thesis but earned him the highest honors at Almaty Management University, where it was recognized as one of the best theses in his programme.
+Navruz’s research not only strengthened his thesis but earned him the highest honors at Almaty Management University, where it was recognized as one of the best theses in his Programme.

 For Frank, watching Navruz’s transformation was deeply rewarding.
 “He evolved from someone seeking guidance to someone leading change.
 His confidence grew, and he became a voice for sustainability among his peers.”